Join Derby’s Only F1 ESports Racing Event Today

 1. Introduction and Acceptance

-These Grid Unleashed Competition Rules (“Rules”) govern all stages of the Grid Unleashed Competition(“Event”).
+These Formula VRX Esports Pro Series Championship Rules (“Rules”) govern all stages of the Formula VRX Esports Pro Series Championship Competition(“Event”).

 These Rules have been designed to ensure the integrity of competitive play of Project Cars 2 (the “Game”) in connection with the Event, and are intended to promote vigorous competition and to help ensure that all competitive play of the Game is fun, fair, and free from Toxic Behavior (as defined below).